hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/mcuboot_serial_recovery_cdc_acm/README.md

-# MCUBoot Serial Recovery Sample
+# MCUBoot Serial Recovery Sample over USB CDC

 ## Prepare the Developement Kit
 Disable the Mass Storage feature on the device, so that it does not interfere: